 Storing & make-ahead

-To store leftover hot chocolate, first make sure it’s completely cool.
+To store leftovers, first make sure it’s completely cool.
 Then, pour the hot chocolate into an airtight container and refrigerate it for up to 3 days.

 To reheat the hot chocolate, you can either microwave it or heat it on the stove.
 Microwave individual mugs in 30 second increments until it’s hot.
-Or, to heat it on the stove, place the hot chocolate in a saucepan.
-Re-warm over medium-low heat, stirring often, until it’s hot.
+Or, to heat it on the stove, rewarm the hot chocolate over medium-low heat, stirring often, until it’s hot.

 Place a sheet of beeswax wrap or plastic wrap on the surface of the hot chocolate before storing it.
 Otherwise, the top of the hot chocolate will develop a thick film!